mrNoolas/srDSL/report.md

 ## DSL overview
 The DSL is specified in such a way that it adheres closely to natural language.
 We chose to keep the current possibilities for the rover limited, as this allows for easier implementation.
-THe current languege nonetheless gives quite some expressiveness for the rover.
+THe current languege nonetheless gives quite some expressiveness for the rover.

+### Unfinished
+We had some trouble with defining commands that do not have parameters.
+We have a move forward option that should run infinitely (until the condition is met) and a move forward for a set distance.
+We could not get the infinite version to work properly with our current code.

+We do have some ideas on what we could try, but after spending many hours our time has unfortunately run out.